Retroversion of the hip joint - often undetected reason for hip complaints

 - Flexion-internal rotation-adduction test (FADIR test):

-- The patient lies on their back, the leg is brought into flexion, internal rotation, and adduction.
+- The patient lies on their back, the leg is placed in flexion, internal rotation and adduction position.

-- Pain in the groin suggests femoroacetabular impingement (Pincer type), which is favored by retroversion.
+- With pain in the groin, this indicates a femoroacetabular impingement (pincer type), which is promoted by retroversion.

-- Loss of internal rotation with above-average good external rotation of the hip: due to the retroversion of the acetabulum, there is a collision of the femoral neck with the anterior acetabular rim during internal rotation, whereas there is usually no bony limitation during external rotation, resulting in very good mobility.
+- Increased internal rotation with above-average good external rotation of the hip: Due to the retroversion of the acetabular socket, internal rotation causes the femoral neck to strike the anterior rim of the socket, whereas external rotation usually has no bony limitation and thus a very good mobility.

 - Drehmann sign: